 How did you get started with the GYROTONIC EXPANSION SYSTEM®

-I began studying Gyrokinesis exercise with Aimee McDonald about eight years ago.
+I began studying Gyrokinesis exercise about eight years ago.
 I did the entire training to be certified and immediately fell in love with the method.
 Five years ago, I began my process of getting my certification.
 What impressed me about both systems was the innate intelligence of the movement.
 It is functional and rehabilitating.
 It connects into the many systems in the body.
 When I practice it feels painless and joyful and I get a great workout.

 What do you think is underrated about this movement philosophy?

 Tension is the enemy of movement.
 Tension wears out our joints and wears down our nervous system.
 The Gyrotonic philosophy is one of harmonizing.
 The movement feels so organic, and we are moving functionally in the parasympathetic response system.
 The Gyrotonic method is a system that you can do forever.